Robert Potter (American politician, died 1842): Career

 Potter was a member of the North Carolina House of Commons in 1826 and 1828.
 He was elected as a Jacksonian to the Twenty-first Congress and the Twenty-second Congress.
-He served from March 4, 1829, until his resignation in November 1831, after he attacked and castrated two men, whom he believed to be having adulterous relationships with his wife.
+He served from March 4, 1829, until his resignation in November 1831, after he attacked and castrated two men, whom he believed to be having adulterous relationships with his wife; however, in truth, he was attempting to obtain “grounds” for divorce from his wife, as he wanted to marry into a higher class.
+He was convicted of attacking the two men and served time in jail for his actions.

 He again served as a member of the state House of Commons from 1834 until his expulsion in January 1835 either for "cheating at cards" or "for brandishing a gun and knife during a fight over a card game".

 Potter moved to Harrison County, Texas, in 1835 and settled on a farm overlooking Caddo Lake, near Marshall, Texas.
 In Texas, he continued his political career, becoming a member of the Convention of 1836 which issued the Texas Declaration of Independence on March 2, 1836.
 During the Texas Revolution Potter was Secretary of the Navy in the cabinet of interim President David G. Burnet.
 He represented the Red River District in the Texas Congress in 1837–1841.

 He participated in the Regulator-Moderator War in East Texas as a leader of the Harrison County Moderators.